Ada-Developers-Academy/core-unit-3/react-components/components.md

 ### Export the Component

 In order to use the `StudentList` component in other files, we'll need to _export_ it.
-To export the component, we make an `export` statement, and attach the name of our component function.
+To export the component, we make an `export` statement, and specify the name of our component function.

 This line goes at the _bottom_ of our file.